Safe-Streets-Halton/safe-streets-halton.github.io/_volunteer-postings/director-of-communications.markdown

 **Ready to amplify change?**\
 Bring your expertise to Safe Streets Halton and help us communicate our vision of safer, more sustainable communities.
 Learn more about us at [safestreetshalton.ca](https://safestreetshalton.ca).

-**How to Apply:**\
-To apply, please complete our online application form \[Insert Form Link\].
-The form includes sections for your contact information and a message about your interest in the role.
-Submitting a resume is optional.
-Board elections will take place at our Annual General Meeting in May.

-**Note:** This is a volunteer position and is not compensated.

-Together, we can create a community where everyone feels safe and empowered to walk, cycle, and live freely.